-In Tasmania, 1 in 2 people has at least one chronic condition, and 1 in 10 Tasmanians has three or more.
+In Tasmania, over 2 in 3 people have at least one common chronic condition, and 1 in 4 Tasmanians has three or more conditions43.
 Rates of chronic conditions in Tasmania are generally higher than Australia as a whole, in part because our population is older and chronic conditions are more common as we age.

-In Tasmanians aged 65+, self-reported rates of most chronic diseases are higher than in the younger population (Figure 21).
+In Tasmanians aged 65+, self-reported rates of most chronic diseases are higher than in the younger population43 (Figure 22).